top of page

 Valeriana sitchensis

 I love getting out into the mountains for a day or more.
-Especially when the snows have melt and all the flowers are in bloom.
+Especially when the snow has melted and all the flowers are in bloom.
 Just the other day I was fortunate enough to spend the night deep in the Siskiyou mountains.
 The Siskiyou range basically divides western California and western Oregon.
 If you have never been I highly recommend putting it on your bucket list of wild places to explore.
 This is the place that I first found Valerian growing in the wild over 15 years ago.
 I was so excited to finally find this most majestic plant and not to mention be able to harvest some for my own personal medicine.

 Fast forward to the other day, I woke very early in the morning and hit the PCT trail curious to see what I was going to discover.
 I was really hoping for some wildlife sightings being the perfect time of day.
 But unfortunately that did not transpire but what did was the beginning of the wildflower season.
 Among the many wildflowers I saw were Arnica, Western Pasque Flower, Kishwoof, Indian paintbrush and many other little plants I do not know.
 But the one that stuck out the most for me was my old friend Valerian.
-It is always a pleasure to meet her in full flower, shining her majestic white umbel flowers in the forest.
+It is always a pleasure to see her in full flower, shining her majestic white umbel flowers in the forest.

 Recent Posts